Veppampattu

-Veppampattu is one of the fastest developing suburban areas in Chennai City.
+Veppampattu is a town and one of the fastest developing suburban areas in Chennai City.
 It is Western part of the suburbs of the Metropolitan city Chennai in the Indian state of Tamil Nadu between Chennai and Arakkonam on the Chennai - Arakkonam railway line.
 It is fast-growing with a number of schools and colleges.
 Electric trains and NH 716 and MTH Road provide transportation to Chennai.
 Veppampatu can be approached by both train and bus.
 Bus stop is a very nearby railway station.
 Veppampattu comes under Chennai Metropolitan Area.

 Veppampattu can be approached by Lucas-Thiruvallur High Road or Poonamalle High Road next to Thiruninravur.
 Educational institutions and engineering colleges contribute to the development of Veppampattu.

 The neighbourhood is served by the Veppampattu railway station of the Chennai Suburban Railway Network.
 The next railway station is Thirunindravur.
 On 1 January 2025, Tamil Nadu government has announced its decision to upgrade Veppampattu from Village Panchayat to Municipality.